Korean poetry: Sijo

-Sijo is a traditional Korean vernacular poetic form that emerged in the Koryǒ period, flourished during the Chosǒn dynasty, and is still written today.
+Sijo is a traditional Korean vernacular poetic form that emerged in the Koryŏ period, flourished during the Chosŏn dynasty, and is still written today.
 Common themes include, but are not limited to, the following: nature, nostalgia of the past, love interests, historical events, moral instruction.
 Most were written and enjoyed by the educated yangban class.
 However, there was an exception to this.
 Kisaengs were of the lowest class, yet they could partake in creating and reciting sijo.

 Structurally, 'sijo is widely known to have three lines averaging 14-16 syllables, for a total of 44-46: theme (3, 4,4,4); elaboration (3,4,4,4); counter-theme (3,5) and completion (4,3).
 However, only a small percentage of sijo actually follow this structure.
 Instead of syllabic count, it is more accurate to structure sijo with hemistichs or syntactic units.
 Each line is composed of 2 hemistichs and within each hemistich is a syntactic unit, which is why there are 2 syntactic units in each sijo line.
 This structure, however, may vary dependent on the type of sijo as well.
 For instance, narrative sijo (sasol sijo) is more prose-like, with the second line being long and completely expanded.
 Sijo with the 3-line format follows a common structure of having the first line introduce the situation and establishing the theme.
 Line 2 elaborates on and develops the information provided in the first line.
 The first half of the third and final line employs a “twist”: a surprise of meaning, sound, or other device as well as a conclusion or resolution.
 This is to act as a counter to the theme that was introduced.